PaulSpoerry.com

 Awesome news if you watch trailers in .mov format (particularly Apple Movie Trailers), or if you camera outputs to the .mov format.
 On any other Windows system you have to have QuickTime (or… as I’d recommend, VLC media player) to watch a .mov file.

-Tech, Videos, Web Life, Windows, Windows 7
+Filed Under: Tech, Web Life, Windows, Windows 7 Tagged With: death, microsoft, of, quicktime, safari

 FireFox gains two out three users Microsoft that loses